LiriFang/Final-project/README.md

 TEMPLATE for your report:

 # Title:
+Simulation of Parking around iSchool

 ## Team Member(s):
 Liri Fang, Jiawei Li, Jing Du

 # Monte Carlo Simulation Scenario & Purpose:

+In this project, we will designe a program to simulate the daily parking senario of iSchool students.
+Since the parking place on campus has limited number, especially near the School of Information Science Building.
+Sometimes it is hard for students to find a available place to park near the school.
+This project tries to using Monte Carlo simulation method to make a prediction about the probability of whether a ischool student successfully find a parking place at a particular time.
+Referencing this probability, the student can decide wether drive car to the school or park the car at somewhere else rather than near the school building.

 ### Hypothesis before running the simulation:

 ### Simulation's variables of uncertainty
 List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).